Syria's hospitals face systematic attacks: report | DW | 09.03.2021

 "Video can only ever claim to be one piece of the puzzle," said McAvoy.
 "But because Syria is so well documented, it is an important piece of the puzzle."

-Observers believe that eventually the Syrian regime, backed by Russian forces, will turn their attention toward retaking Idlib province in northern Syria, considered the last bastion of rebel forces.
+Observers believe that eventually the Syrian regime, backed by Russian forces, will turn its attention toward retaking Idlib province in northern Syria, considered the last bastion of rebel forces.

 "Whatever happens to Idlib in the future, medical facilities will be the first targets," he told DW.
 "And we would like to be able to show that in the hope of deterring it in the future."